 - (Optional) A list of IP ranges to redirect users to the appropriate sign-in option.
 Users making requests from the specified IP ranges are routed to the remote SAML authentication sign-in form.
 Users making requests from IP addresses outside the ranges are routed to the normal Zendesk sign-in form.
 If you don't specify a range, all users are redirected to the remote authentication sign-in form.

 - The SHA2 fingerprint of the SAML certificate from your SAML server.
-X.509 certificates are supported and should be in PEM or DER format.
+X.509 certificates are supported and should be in PEM or DER format, but you'll still need to provide a SHA2 fingerprint for the X.509 certificate.
 There is no upper limit on the size of the SHA fingerprint.

 The next step is to enter the information in the Zendesk Admin Center to enable SSO.
 See Enabling SAML SSO.